lefonge/Optical-Power-Values/README.md

 These two python scripts are executed at once by means of a bash script that is “./run_optical_scripts.sh”

 ## Step 3
-This bash script generates two csv files where the optical power values are reported:
+The bash script above generates two csv files where the optical power values are reported:

 -	juniper_optical_power.csv
 -	nokia_optical_power.csv